rosettatype/legible-typography/_chapters_en/6-beyond-legibility-research.md

     two studies therefore both have results in different directions for screen and paper but with the maths problems, the results for paper are in line with what we would predict from legibility research.
-In Moys *et al*.'s study, the eInk results are predictable from legibility research.
+In Moys et al.'s study, the eInk results are predictable from legibility research.
 Therefore, although this new study does not explain what is [mediating]({% link pages/glossary_en.md %}#mediating) these results, it does indicate that characteristics of the material (e.g. the medium) can